Larisa Matros: Life and career

-Matros was born in 1938 in Odessa, Ukraine, where she graduated from the Law Department of the Odessa State University in 1963.
+Matros was born in 1938 in Odesa, Ukraine, where she graduated from the Law Department of the Odesa State University in 1963.
 The first steps in her career were defined by the legal profession—a job in law enforcement from 1960 to 1962 and a job as a legal adviser in the Trade Company from 1962 to 1964.
 After moving to Akademgorodok in 1964, L. Matros’ career took a turn, from practicing lawyer to scientist.
-In Akademgorodok, she started as a post graduate student at the Department of Philosophy of the Novosibirsk State University, where she received a PhD in Philosophy in 1972.
-After that, during the years 1974-1991, she worked in the Siberian Branch of the Academy of Medical Sciences. where eventually she was promoted to the position of chair of the Philosophy Department of the Presidium of the Siberian Branch.
+In Akademgorodok, she started as a post graduate student at the Department of Philosophy of the Novosibirsk State University, where she received a PhD in philosophy in 1972.
+After that, during the years 1974–1991, she worked in the Siberian Branch of the Academy of Medical Sciences. where eventually she was promoted to the position of chair of the Philosophy Department of the Presidium of the Siberian Branch.

 During those years Matros published about one hundred scholarly works, including a book The Right to Health [Pravo na zdorovie], with co-author, well-known academician V. Kaznacheev, 1979.